xsltdev/angdev.ru/docs/angular/toh-pt2.md

 ## Summary

-*   The Tour of Heroes application displays a list of heroes with a detail view.
+-   The Tour of Heroes application displays a list of heroes with a detail view.
-*   The user can select a hero and see that hero's details.
+-   The user can select a hero and see that hero's details.
-*   You used `*ngFor` to display a list.
+-   You used `*ngFor` to display a list.
-*   You used `*ngIf` to conditionally include or exclude a block of HTML.
+-   You used `*ngIf` to conditionally include or exclude a block of HTML.
-*   You can toggle a CSS style class with a `class` binding.
+-   You can toggle a CSS style class with a `class` binding.

-@reviewed 2022-05-23
+:date: 23.05.2022